-The aim of the first step of the workshop was to set the scene and organize participants into thematic groups.
+& Biggs, 2018).
+The approach was selected with the intention of spectives as possible, there is a clear bias in that only individuals who in some way prioritize and value nature are inclined to spend a full week formulating positive nature futures.
+The concerns of adequate representivity in a global undertaking such as this are paramount and organize participants into thematic groups.
 In breakout groups, participants discussed themes that should be captured in future nature scenarios and then in plenary agreed on seven thematic, self-organized groups on freshwater, food, inclusive economics, urban-rural flows, indigenous and local knowledge, nature's dynamics and oceans.
 As these themes were brainstormed with the particinants, they emphasize what those in the room thought were the most important thematic areas for discussion.
-Extending away from the thematic areas of focus into more holistic narratives for the development of scenarios was therefore acknowledged as a challenge that the team would face further into the process.

-During the second step of the workshop, participants constructed scenario skeletons using three existing initiatives ('Seeds') that they believed would contribute to a better future that reversed the negative trends in their respective themes (Bennett et al., 2016, Box 1), In the third step, participants worked on fleshing out the narratives and exploring possible pathways to achieving the visions using the Three Horizons approach (Sharpe et al., 2016; Figure 6).
-This process was used to refine the visions, but did not develop specific timelines for change.
+Extending away from the thematic areas of focus into more holistic narratives for the development of scenarios was therefore acknowledged as a challenge scenario skeletons using three existing initiatives ('Seeds') that they believed would contribute to a better future that reversed the negative trends in their respective themes (Bennett et al., 2016, Box 1).
+In the third step, participants worked on fleshing out the narratives and exploring possible pathways to achieving the visions using the Three

+'Seeds' (see Box 1).
+The workshop process consisted of four steps used to refine the visions, but did not develop specific timelines for change.
 As a result of these three steps, seven visions (i.e. potential Nature Futures) emerged (Table 1).
 These visions differ from scenarios in that they are representations of explicitly desirable futures, but do not describe pathways by which they each emerged from a baseline.
 As the method was designed to emphasize desirable futures, none of the descriptions are dystopian; rather different aspects of nature and its contributions to people emerge across the different visions.
 Desired futures of peoples' relationship with nature varied substantially across these visions (Table 1).
-Some visions emphasize the indirect and intangible benefits of biodiversity, such as in Urban Rural Flows, Nature's Dynamics and Culture, while others emphasize the direct uses of nature, such as in Food Production.
+Some visions emphasize the direct and intangible benefits of biodiversity, such as in Urban Rural Flows, Nature's Dynamics and Culture, while others emphasize the direct uses of nature, such as in Food Production.
 Acknowledging local ecosystem service flows and the development of multifunctional landscapes is an important component of Urban Rural Flows, Water, Culture and Prosperity.
-Others emphasize the management of global ecosystem service flows or the segregation of spatial uses of ecosystems, such as Urban Rural Flows, Nature's Dynamics and Marine
+Others emphasize management of global ecosystem service flows or the segregation of spatial uses of ecosystems, such as Urban Rural Flows, Nature's